heyspacetime/awesome-rails-education/README.md

 <br>

 <p align="center">
-	<b>✨ Everything you need to get your head smart ✨</b>
+	<b>✨ Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
+A loving guide continually a work-in-progress ✨</b>
 </p>

 <br>

 <hr>

-# awesome-rails-education

-Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
-A loving guide continually a work-ind-progress.

 ### The Best Way to Learn Rails